ContentSquare/readapt/CONTRIBUTING.md

 Readapt repository is a [lerna](https://lerna.js.org/) [monorepo](https://monorepo.tools/) containing apps and packages.

-The difference between an app in a package is that apps are final programs that can be built and shipped to the user.
-But packages are pieces of shared code used by apps.
+* *An app* is a programs that can be built and shipped to the user;
+* *A package* is a piece of shared code used by an an app or other package.

 ### Packages